 Currently, several couplers are manufactured which can be used to mechanically splice rebar.
 Mechanical splicing for the above conditions may be approved unless the plans exclude their usage.
 Mechanical splices, for field approval, shall develop 125% of the rebar's yield strength.
 Consideration for splice usage must be initiated by the contractor.
-The project engineer is to forward that request to the Office of Construction for review.
+The project engineer is to forward that request to the Office of Construction and Materials for review.

 The use of mechanical splices will only be permitted when specified in the plans or approved by Office of Bridge Design.
 When mechanical splices are permitted Materials I.M.
 451 Appendix E provides the basis for acceptance and an approved list of mechanical splicers.

 When proposed mechanical splices are not on the approved list, the project engineer shall require three sample splices to be made using the same equipment and process proposed for the project.
 These samples must be at least 18 inches long and have the splice approximately centered in the sample.
 Samples will be submitted to the Office of Materials for testing prior to field approval.
 If the samples fail to develop 125% of the rebar's yield:

 n Splicing method will be denied.

 n Contractor may at this time change splice type, or recalibrate the splicing equipment and resubmit three samples for testing.

 Bottom Line is mechanical splicing has been used successfully in many projects from deck widening to drilled shafts to new construction.
 Mechanical splicing shall be used only if preapproved or detailed on the plans.
 For mechanical splices not on the approved list, three mock-up splices must be submitted for testing.
 (The testing is to assure proper field methods have been used to develop a reliable splice.)